austintoddj/texastwisters/src/data/programs/preschool.md

     src: '/images/stock/unsplash/gym-05.jpg'
 infoSection:
   headline: A program designed to help your child learn
-  text: This fun, fast-paced class is teaches the fundamental skills of gymnastics.
+  text: This fun, fast-paced class teaches the fundamental skills of gymnastics.
 Children work on gross motor skills and body awareness as well as group participation activities.
-  ages: 2 - 5 years old
+  ages: 18 mo - 5 years old
-  dates: Jan.
-13 - Jun.
-31
+  dates: Year-round
-  schedule: M-F from 8AM - 5 PM
+  schedule: Varies by class
-  classSize: Student to coach ratio of 10:1
+  classSize: Gymnast to coach ratio of 6:1
 descriptionSection:
   text: >
     ## Our unique approach to education